pacoispaco/coral/doc/notes-taxonomy-representation.md

 }
 ```

-These JSON files could then be indexed by scientific name as well as by common
-names, for fast retrieval and it would also be fast to browse the hirarchical
-structure under or below a given taxon since we have a direct mapping of subtaxa
-and supertaxon names to file names.
-Of course, we could also store the JSON-data
-in a key-value store or document database and preferably have all the data in
-RAM for fast access.
+These JSON files could then be indexed by scientific name as well as by common names, for fast retrieval and it would also be fast to browse the hirarchical structure under or below a given taxon since we have a direct mapping of subtaxa and supertaxon names to file names.
+Of course, we could also store the JSON-data in a key-value store or document database and preferably have all the data in RAM for fast access.

 ### Reading and parsing source data files with taxonomic data

-For taxonomies and taxa lists for birds the most common data formats are Excel,
-CSV and XML.
-Reading and parsing these formats in order to construct a data
-representation of them as described above presents a number of challenges due
-to implicit assumptions made in many of the available data sources.
+For taxonomies and taxa lists for birds the most common data formats are Excel, CSV and XML.
+Reading and parsing these formats in order to construct a data representation of them as described above presents a number of challenges due to implicit assumptions made in many of the available data sources.

+[^1]: Podani, J. _The Coral of Life_. **Evolutionary Biology 46**, 123–144 (2019). https://doi.org/10.1007/s11692-019-09474-w.